 At Level 4 students take the following compulsory modules:

 Political Theory and Ideologies

 UK and European Comparative Governance and Politics

-Students also take either: Introduction to Political Economy and Introduction to Economic Policy or Introductory Economics.
+Students also take either: Introduction to Political Economy and Introduction to Economic Policy or Foundations of Economics.

 At Level 5 students study either: Political Economy or Topics in International Economics and International Political Economy 1.
 Their remaining 90 credits are made up from the list of options currently available in the Department.